TTL / PWM – how does it work with the laser.

-How do TTL works, how should it be connected, what voltage needed to control TTL, what to do if you want to control the laser intensity but you do not have a PWM on your board, etc?
+How does TTL works, how should it be connected, what voltage is needed to control TTL, what to do if you want to control the laser intensity but you do not have a PWM on your board, etc?

-Here we are going to highlight the key things.
+Here we are going to highlight the key things about PWM & TTL.

-1. Endurance lasers support TTL+ with the voltage control in the range of 0 – 12V.
+1. Endurance lasers support TTL+ with voltage control in the range of 3.5 – 24V (if you need to operate the laser with lower voltage – let us know and we will make a custom solution for you).
 It means that any voltage in this range will activate the MOSFET and the laser will work.
 The voltage value does not affect the laser power – it only affects the duration of the signal.
 For example, TTL will activate the laser at any voltage in this range, at any duty ratio, without changing the laser power.

-2. If you do not have a PWM on your board and you want to control the laser – some boards can have different voltage on a power output, for example your power output can be 0-12V with 5A current, in this case just connect the TTL wire to the 12V+ and use your existing power output to control the laser.
-For example, the output of 2V and 5A will activate 10% of the max laser power, while the output of 12V and 5A will activate 100% of the laser power.
-This method of laser control is supported on such 3D printers as Anet A8.
+2. If you do not have a separate PWM on your board and you want to control the laser – some boards can have different voltages on power output, for example, your power output can be 0-24V, in this case just connect the TTL wire to the 12V of your FAN1 (sometimes FAN2 on 3d printers) and use your existing power output to control the laser.

-5. On most CNC machines a spindle output or spindle speed output can be used to control the laser power by way of changing the impulse duration or by changing the voltage on the output slot.
+4. On most CNC machines a spindle output or spindle speed output can be used to control the laser power by way of changing the impulse duration or by changing the voltage on the output slot. (make sure it is not exceeding 24V)

 In continuous mode, there is the maximum frequency and you can toggle on and off the driver.
 The laser diode can be modulated at very high speeds.
 The MOSFETs and their driver must have an upper-frequency limit.

-Everything you need to know about TTL signal
+Everything you need to know about TTL signal.
+Watch this video now.

 Live demo showing a drawing of a signal on an oscillograph.